codewithlavi/V.R_programming_in_5G_enviroment/README.md

 # # Float Sphere
 This floating sphere is an A.R application that allows users to interact with a virtual sphere in a real-world environment.
 This app offers an immersive experience using AR technology.

-## Features
+## Features :
-- **Real-time Interaction:** The ball responds to phone and user movements on a printed image.
+Real-time Interaction:** The ball responds to phone and user movements on the given printed image.

  Creation steps of the AR app :